 Let’s face it, eating out while on Whole30 really is no cake walk (pardon the expression if you’re still in sugar-craving stage).

 However, in some situations, you won’t be able to avoid eating out at a restaurant.
 We’re here to help you get through it and make sure you survive and stay compliant!

 Please note: We’ve done our best to provide guidelines and recommendations for the best Whole30-friendly restaurants, but you’ll always want to double-check and ask your server questions to ensure that the meal you’re eating is Whole30 compliant.
-This guide was initially published in 2016 and is regularly updated (last updated December 2019), but recipes may change so please use this guide at your own discretion.
+This guide is regularly updated, but recipes may change so please use this guide at your own discretion.

 Update: Originally I had included Panera Bread’s chicken as compliant – I have been corrected, it does contain sugar in the marinade, so that’s out!
 No subway meats are compliant either.